XantreDev/preact-signals/packages/react/README.md

-# Work in progress, not ready for production

 # `@preact-signals/safe-react`

-This is community driven preact/signals integration for React, based on official `@preact/signals-react` integration, since it's patching react - there are a lot of problems in different envirements and bundlers.
+This is community driven preact/signals integration for React, based on official `@preact/signals-react` integration, since it's patching react - there are a lot of problems in different environments and bundlers.
 This package tries to solve this problem by this steps:

 - no runtime react internals patching
 - uses babel plugin to subscribe your components to signals (based on official `@preact/signals-react-transform`).